stcorp/muninn/docs/api.md

   Properties are specified as `<namespace>.<identifier>` (the namespace can be omitted for the `core` namespace).
   If the `property_names` parameter is provided then the namespaces parameter is ignored.
+- `offset` - Offset the results by the specified number, useful for pagination.

 **Returns**: